 1. What is the biggest e-commerce platform in Nigeria?

 Jumia is currently the largest e-commerce platform in Nigeria.
+It offers millions of products across all categories and operates nationwide with strong delivery and customer support.

 2. Which e-commerce platform is best for electronics?